norskeld/unindent/README.md

 ### Deno

-You can import the library via Skypack (note that ?dts query parameter, that will pull types as well):
+You can import the library via [Skypack] (note that `?dts` query parameter, that will pull types as well):

 ```typescript
 import un from 'https://cdn.skypack.dev/@nrsk/unindent?dts'
 ```

 ## Usage

+This library exposes only one function as the default export, which can be used as a [tagged template][tt], or as ordinary unary function:

 ```typescript
 import un from '@nrsk/unindent'